pulumi/terraform-provider-aws/website/docs/d/kinesis_stream_consumer.html.markdown

 Provides details about a Kinesis Stream Consumer.

-For more details, see the [Amazon Kinesis Stream Consumer Documentation][1].
+For more details, see the Amazon Kinesis Stream Consumer Documentation.

 ## Example Usage